codefresh-io/cli-v2/docs/commands/cli-v2_runtime_install.md

 ### Options

 ```
+      --access-mode string                           The access mode to the cluster, one of: ingress|tunnel
       --context string                               The name of the kubeconfig context to use
       --demo-resources                               Installs demo resources (default: true) (default true)
       --disable-rollback                             If true, will not perform installation rollback after a failed installation